hmrc/manage-transit-movements-unloading-frontend/README.md

 </pre>

 #### Final
-Phase 5 final introduces multi-house consingment allowing traders to enter multiple house consignments instead of a singular one.
+Phase 5 final introduces multiple house consignments.
+This provides users with functionalities that are not available during the transition period, like the ability to add and remove entire house consignments.
 <pre>
 sm2 --start CTC_TRADERS_P5_ACCEPTANCE
 sm2 --stop MANAGE_TRANSIT_MOVEMENTS_UNLOADING_FRONTEND